This edition of the Nexus Newsletter is brought to you by Montgomery Technologies and enVerid Systems.

 Hey friends,

-Before I shut down my consulting practice earlier this year, I had the opportunity to support one last building in Manhattan.
+Before we shut down Nexus Labs’ consulting practice in early 2022, we had the opportunity to support one last building in Manhattan.

-This building has more submeters per square foot, per floor, per system, and per tenant than any building I've ever seen.
-AND, perhaps predictably, all that data is barely being used.
+This building had more submeters per square foot, per floor, per system, and per tenant than any building I've ever seen.
+AND, perhaps predictably, all that data was barely being used.

 But while whole building data (that comes from the utility) is vital, it falls short in many ways: it's delayed, it's not frequent enough, and it's not granular enough.